 1) Increase the Security IQ of Every Employee

 Ensuring a culture of security throughout the organization is essential.
 It should cover every employee, whatever their role, and extend to business partners.
 Train and test them on their level of awareness.
-Follow up with phishing exercises to see how well they respond.
+Follow up with exercises to see how well they respond.

 The phishing exercises include;